krutipatel07/Professional-Portfolio/README.md

 # Professional-Portfolio

-This project presents the professional portfolio.
+This project presents the professional portfolio page.

 ## Description